 The College of Staten Island is a four-year, senior college of The City University of New York that offers exceptional opportunities to all its students.
-The Master’s degree is awarded in selected fields of study: Accounting (MS); Biology (MS); Business Management (MS); Cinema and Media Studies (MA); Computer Science (MS); Education: Childhood (Elementary) Education (MSEd); Adolescence (Secondary) Education (MSEd); Special Education (MSEd); Special Education Adolescence Generalist (7-12) (MSEd); English (MA); Environmental Science (MS); History (MA); Liberal Studies (MA); Neuroscience, Mental Health Counseling (MA); Mental Retardation, and Developmental Disabilities (MS); Nursing: Adult Health Nursing (MS) and Gerontological Nursing (MS).
+A Doctoral degree in Physical Therapy is offered in Physical Therapy (DPT).
+The Master’s degree is awarded in selected fields of study: Accounting (MS); Biology (MS); Business Management (MS); Cinema and Media Studies (MA); Computer Science (MS); Education: Childhood (Elementary) Education (MSEd); Adolescence (Secondary) Education (MSEd); Special Education (MSEd); Special Education Adolescence Generalist (7-12) (MSEd); English (MA); Environmental Science (MS); History (MA); Liberal Studies (MA); Neuroscience, Clinical Mental Health Counseling (MA); Mental Retardation, and Developmental Disabilities (MS); Nursing: Adult Health Nursing (MS) and Gerontological Nursing (MS); and Social Work (MSW).
 Post-Master’s Advanced Certificates are awarded in Leadership in Education, Adult Health Nursing, Cultural Competence, Gerontological Nursing, and Nursing Education.

-The Doctoral program in Nursing and Physical Therapy are offered jointly with The City University Graduate School, University Center.
+The Doctoral program in Nursing is offered jointly with The City University Graduate School, University Center.
 The College also participates in The City University Doctoral programs in Biology, Chemistry, Computer Science, and Physics.

 The academic year follows a two-semester pattern, with a separate summer session.
 Classes are scheduled days, evenings, and weekends.